subvisual/subvisual.com/src/posts/2020-10-15-the-burden-of-choice/index.md

 This is without even considering full localisation to countries and/or even regions.

 But even when we decrease the scope of our target, there are still a hundred reasons for perfection to never be achieved.
-At any moment, someone else could build a product that would be either be faster, easier to use or encompassing more functionality.
+At any moment, someone else could build a product that would be either faster, easier to use or encompassing more functionality.
 After all, you can build a product for anyone else in the world.
 This means that competition is enormous and the pace that technology development happens is, at least to me, still mind-boggling.